Anujjha19/Contacts-App-PE/README.md

+Before Starting , I wanted to say that I have not done React Native before.
+For this project only I have done React Native with the help of Youtube and Internet

 # Contacts Mobile App

 This is a sample Contacts mobile app built with React Native.
 The app allows you to view and search contacts from your phone's contacts list and displays their details in a popup.